saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the screen resolution to be used during your test session.
 Default screen resolution for Sauce tests is `1024x768`.

-:::note notes
+:::note
-- The screen resolution may not work as expected on Windows 7.
-- If you do not define a platform for your test session, the platform will default to Windows 7.

-To specify a screen resolution for Windows, set [`platformName`](#platformname) to a newer version (e.g., Windows 10).
+We recommend that you specify the [`platformName`](#platformname) when you set the screen resolution.
+Additionally, if you want to set the screen resolution on Windows, we recommend that you use Windows 8 or newer (e.g., Windows 10).
 :::